wxcctechsummit/wxcclabguides/NewDigital/1a_CH_Portal_Changes.md

 ![Banner](imi_images/CH_settings_2.jpg)

-# 2. New component cross-launch
+# 2. New component cross launch
 - 'Services' select  'Contact Center' > 'Settings' > 'General' > 'Advanced Configuration' > Select 'Go to Webex Contact Center Management Portal' to cross launch to administration portal

 - In Administration portal, select 'New Digital Channels' to cross launch into the new component 'Engage'